 Clark helps students prepare for the challenges of the future in a small-school environment with access to all the advantages and resources of a college campus.
 Clark maximizes dual enrollment opportunities, enabling students to earn college credits, at no charge, with the possibility of earning a full associate degree while still in high school.
 Clark graduates will be well prepared to advance to Indian River State College, pursue two and four-year degree programs and/or move directly into the workforce with high-tech skills.
-Clark engages high school sophomores, juniors, and seniors in highly personalized activities using innovative technology to gain important skills for the future.
+Clark engages students in grade 9-12 in highly personalized activities using innovative technology to gain important skills for the future.